CodeYourFuture/syllabus/docs/finalproject/intro.md

 Technical skills:

 - How to `build a complete full-stack application`
-- Understanding `how each part of an application relates` to each other
+- Understanding `how the parts of an application relate` to each other
 - What it means to work on a `feature`
 - How to work with `Git` in a team setting
 - How to write `readable code`